jnylam/jnylam.github.io/_courses/146-f16/homework04.md

 __Note:__ this problem requires that you have a coded solution (rather than just pseudocode) for problem 3.

 The longest common subsequence problem is used in bioinformatics to do "sequence alignment".
-By aligning DNA or protein sequences across species, we can gain insight into how closely related two species are.
+By aligning DNA or protein sequences across species, we can gain insight into how closely related two species are (see Wikipedia article on  [divergent evolution](https://en.wikipedia.org/wiki/Divergent_evolution)).

 One particular gene that is common to all species is hemoglobin, beta subunit, or HBB.
 Here we show the protein sequence (a string over a 20-character alphabet of amino acids, A-Z, minus BJOUXZ) corresponding to this gene for several species, which are listed in square brackets (for example, the first is Anas puna).